 Take as many stops as you need to allow your body time to recover or stretch.
-Be aware of what medications you are on, when you take them, and how they will affect your ability to drive safely.
+Be aware of what medications you are taking, when you take them, and how they will affect your ability to drive safely.

 2. Traveling with young children or pets changes everything as they won’t be able to sit in the car as long as you can.